Ruth Gavison

-Ruth Gavison (רות גביזון; March 28, 1945 – August 15, 2020) was an Israeli expert of human rights, professor of law at the Hebrew University of Jerusalem, and recipient of the Israel Prize.
+Ruth Gavison (רות גביזון; March 28, 1945 – August 15, 2020) was an Israeli expert on human rights, law professor at the Hebrew University of Jerusalem, and recipient of the Israel Prize.

 Biography

-Ruth Gavison was born in Jerusalem on March 28, 1945 to a Sephardic Jewish family.
+Ruth Gavison was born in Jerusalem on March 28, 1945, to a Sephardic Jewish family.
 Her father's ancestors were Moroccan Jews who immigrated from Tetouan to Jerusalem in the 19th century.
 Her mother's side was Greek Jewish.
 She grew up in Haifa.
 She graduated from Hebrew University law school in 1969.
-In 1970, she was also awarded a B.A. in Philosophy and Economics.
+In 1970, she was also awarded a B.A. in philosophy and economics.